Takin: Etymology

-The specific name taxicolor comes from taxus and color referring to badger-like coloration.
+The specific name taxicolor comes from taxus and color referring to badger-like colour.

 Appearance

 The takin rivals the muskox as the largest and stockiest of the subfamily Caprinae, which includes goats, sheep, and similar species.
 Its short legs are supported by large, two-toed hooves, which each have a highly developed spur.
 It has a stocky body and a deep chest.
 Its large head is distinctive by its long, arched nose and stout horns, which are ridged at the base.
-These horns are present in both sexes, and run parallel to the skull before turning upwards to a short point; they are about 30 cm long, but can grow up to 64 cm.
-Its long, shaggy coat is light in color with a dark stripe along the back, and males (bulls) also have dark faces.
+Horns are present in both sexes, and run parallel to the skull before turning upwards to a short point; they are about 30 cm long, but can grow up to 64 cm.
+Its long, shaggy coat is light in colour with a dark stripe along the back, and males (bulls) also have dark faces.

 Four subspecies of takin are currently recognised, and these tend to show a variation in coat colour.
 Their thick wool often turns black in colour on their undersides and legs.
-Their overall coloration ranges from dark blackish to reddish-brown suffused with grayish-yellow in the eastern Himalayas to lighter yellow-gray in the Sichuan Province to mostly golden or (rarely) creamy-white with fewer black hairs in the Shaanxi Province.
+Their overall colour ranges from dark blackish to reddish-brown suffused with greyish-yellow in the eastern Himalayas to lighter yellow-grey in the Sichuan Province to mostly golden or (rarely) creamy-white with fewer black hairs in the Shaanxi Province.